Sydney lockout laws: Legislative change

-Barry O'Farrell announced his Government's plan for the new lockout laws on 21 January 2014.
+Premier Barry O'Farrell announced his government's plan for the new lockout laws on 21 January 2014.
 The Government introduced the Liquor Amendment Bill 2014 to parliament on 31 January 2014, to amend the Liquor Act 2007 and the Liquor Regulations 2008.
 The Bill would give the minister a regulation-making power to declare areas as prescribed precincts and impose conditions on licensed premises within those precincts.
 The regulations defined the new 'CBD entertainment precinct' as the region bounded by Kings Cross, Darlinghurst, Cockle Bay, The Rocks and Haymarket, including parts of Surry Hills.
-The Government also increased maximum prison sentences and introduced new mandatory minimums for various drug-fuelled violent offences.
+The government also increased maximum prison sentences and introduced new mandatory minimums for various drug-fuelled violent offences.

+In January 2026, the Minns government announced the repeal of the last lockout laws.
+These include: serving last drinks at 3:30 am, requiring RSA marshals at venues, plastic cups, and per-person drink limits.

 Exemptions

 Within the CBD entertainment precinct

 The regulations exempt venues within the defined CBD entertainment precinct that have poker machines installed.
-These venues may permit entrance to patrons on the condition that they do not serve alcohol past 1:30 a.m. and do not provide entertainment other than poker machines and background entertainment.
+These venues may permit entrance to patrons on the condition that they do not serve alcohol past 1:30 am and do not provide entertainment other than poker machines and background entertainment.
 Most licensed small bars (maximum 60 people), restaurants and tourist accommodation may stay open past 3am, although alcohol service is not permitted after this time.